 What Does the DfE Label Mean?EPA allows safer products to carry the Design for the Environment (DfE) label.
-This mark enables consumers to quickly identify and choose products that can help protect the environment and are safer for them, their families, and the environment.
+This label enables consumers to quickly identify and choose products that are safer for them, their families, and the environment.

-When you see the DfE logo on a product it means that the DfE scientific review team has screened each ingredient for potential human health and environmental effects and thatbased on currently available information, EPA predictive models, and expert judgmentthe product contains only those ingredients that pose the least concern among chemicals in their class.
+When you see the DfE logo on a product it means that the DfE scientific review team has screened each ingredient for potential human health and environmental effects and that—based on currently available information, EPA predictive models, and expert judgment—the product contains only those ingredients that pose the least concern among chemicals in their class.

-How do I know products bearing the DfE label are really safer?
+How do I know that products with the DfE label are safer?Looking carefully at product ingredients

 Protecting your family and the environment